Practical 6: Numeric Data

 Managing Memory

-• A column containing only 'True' (4 bytes) and 'False' (5 bytes) will take up much more space than a column containing only True and False (1 bit each).
+• A column containing only the strings 'True' (4 bytes) and 'False' (5 bytes) will take up vastly more space than a column containing only True and False (1 bit each).

 • A column containing only 'Red', 'Green', and 'Blue' (3, 5, and 4 bytes each respectively) will take up much more space that a column where we use the numbers 1, 2, 3 to represent these values and have a map that tells us 1==Red, 2==Blue, and 3==Green.